Learn how to align your feet and knees in yoga poses to stay safe and avoid injury.

-Sandra Carsons "heal your knees" class is for people that have a knee injury or for people that are at risk of hurting their knees due to misalignment in the legs.
-Simple, effective poses and excercises will teach you the actions that will be able to bring your knees right back on track.
+Sandra Carson's "Heal your knees" class is for people that have a knee injury or for people that are at risk of hurting their knees due to misalignment in the legs.
+Simple, effective poses and exercises will teach you the actions that will be able to bring your knees right back on track.

-This may all sound a bit alarming, but you only have to keep a few things in mind really.
+This may all sound a bit alarming, but you only have to keep a few things in mind:

-- Check the alignment of knee with regards to the centre of the foot, and the femur bone with regards to the shin bone, remember no twisting or side bending in the knee joints.
+- Check the alignment of the knee with regards to the centre of the foot, and the femur bone with regards to the shin bone.
+Remember no twisting or side bending in the knee joints.

 - Keep engaging and strengthening your quadriceps to stabilise the knee joint.

-- Practice with awareness and care, and mind your alignment.
+- Practise with awareness and care, and mind your alignment